TheHive-Project/Cortex-Analyzers/analyzers/QRadarSearch/README.md

 Configure the required within Cortex Analyzer Configuration for IBM QRadar Search.

 ##QRadar configuration:
+NOTE: When searching for observables it is very beneficial to enable indexing for these properties.
+This will reduce a search to seconds instead of minutes

 - Create a authorized service account with a role that has the following rights
 	- Log Activity
 		- Manage Time Series